IBM/ibm-spectrum-scale-csi/README.md

-## Install and Deploy the Spectrum Scale CSI driver
+## Install and Deploy the IBM Spectrum Scale CSI driver

 1. Copy and load the docker image on all Kubernetes worker nodes